 Finally, don’t forget to ask your GP for a referral to a paediatric dietitian.
 An expert overview of your child’s intake can often be helpful with individualised advice necessary.

 For private consultations, you can choose to see me at my clinic or arrange a home visit.
 Here’s that link again if you would like to contact me here.

 - Offer 3 meals and 2 – 3 snacks per day at the same time each day

 - Allow up to 30 minutes for meal times

 - Never force your child to eat, encourage him or her to eat and reinforce positive behaviour with hugs, smiles, words of encouragement

-- Use spreads on bread such as avocado or nut butters and choose high energy foods at meals to increase overall calorie/energy intake
+- Use spreads on bread such as avocado or nut butter and choose high-energy foods at meals to increase overall calorie/energy intake

 - Consider mixing in a teaspoon of vegetable oil or butter/margarine into a hot meal prior to serving